waynodiablo/Oystercard/further_javascript/README.md

 ## Tracks

-This week is composed of separate tracks.
-You'll choose one and stay on it for the whole week.
+This week is composed of two separate tracks.
+You'll choose one track and stay on it for the whole week.

-* The [challenge track](00_challenge_track.md) has some structure to guide you, but less than normal.
+* In the [challenge track](00_challenge_track.md), you'll work in changing pairs as normal.
+You'll implement an app using challenges to guide you (no walkthroughs).
+And you'll implement another app using only user stories to guide you (no challenges or walkthroughs).

-* The [project track](project_track.md) has almost no structure.
+* In the [project track](project_track.md), you'll work in small teams for the whole week.
+You'll implement two apps using only user stories to guide you (no challenges, no walkthroughs).

 ## Get started